-In August, real estate will be the 11th sector to be included in the S&P 500
+In August, REITs real estate will be the 11th sector to be included in the S&P 500

 REIT Stocks: Higher Dividends

-In conclusion, my client was only looking at this from a standpoint that if he owned index funds and mutual funds for that matter, those funds would have to now buy/hold REITs.
+In conclusion, my client was only looking at this from the standpoint that if he owned index funds and mutual funds for that matter, those funds would have to now buy/hold.
 I was looking at it from a point of view that now all the “Index funds” are forced to buy into the REITs.
 That said, the theory is that there are REITs that will become the 11th sector in the S&P 500.

 Let’s go back to simple economics; supply and demand.
 There are a limited number of shares so if demand is forced to increase, then they will drive the price of all 25 stocks up.
 Time will tell.